Game-Loom/GameLoom/README.txt

 GameLoom is licensed under MIT License.
 See the LICENSE file for more details.

 ### Contact:
-For support or inquiries, please contact us via our support email GameLoomHelp@gmail.com
+For support or inquiries, please contact us via our support email: GameLoomHelp@gmail.com